How the Pitt Review Changed UK Flood Response

 Localised Council Responsibility

-The Pitt Review noted that there were no responsible agencies at the local level specifically regarding flood risk.
+The Pitt Review noted that no responsible agencies were at the local level specifically regarding flood risk.
 The Environment Agency was tasked with identifying appropriate local councils to take on this responsibility.
-Those councils which were identified by the Environment Agency as a result of the Pitt Review would become Lead Local Flood Authorities from 2011.
+Those councils identified by the Environment Agency as a result of the Pitt Review would become Lead Local Flood Authorities from 2011.

 Images with reference taken from Pitt Review.